-Talk to a broker, or a lending specialist from our team and find out if you can get pre-approval for a home loan.
+To get started, try our home loan borrowing power tool to find out how much you could borrow.
+And when you're ready, talk to a broker, or a lending specialist from our team and find out if you can get pre-approval for a home loan.
 They can help you through all the paper work, so you're ready to go.

 2. Work out your personal checklist and then rate each property to see what comes out on top: